Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Additional Results

-We adopt the prompt adjustment of GeoDiff~\citep{Yu2025} to better align the text embedding with the images.
-Table~\ref{tab:abblation_prompt_adjustment} reports an ablation on video frame interpolation.
+We adopt the prompt adjustment of GeoDiff~\cite{Yu2025} (see Appendix~\ref{appendix:prompt_adjustment} for details) to better align the text embedding with the images. \Cref{tab:ablation_prompt_adjustment} reports an ablation on video frame interpolation.
 Because GeoDiff is designed to operate with this adjustment enabled, we do not report a GeoDiff variant without it.
-With the adjustment, both our metric and SLERP improve in MSE and LPIPS.
-The gains are larger for our metric: the adjustment enables the guided diffusion model to better capture the local data manifold, and our metric explicitly leverages such refined local information.
+With the adjustment, all of SLERP, FIM-based metric, and our proposed metric improve in MSE and LPIPS, and our proposed method places first in all cases.
+The gains are larger for our metric than for SLERP: the adjustment enables the guided diffusion model to better capture the local data manifold, and our metric explicitly leverages such refined local information.
 By contrast, SLERP focuses on the Gaussian prior and is less sensitive to refinements.